-The kidneys are two bean-shaped organs, located below the rib cage, one on each side of the spine.
-Your kidneys have several important functions, and well-functioning kidneys are essential to your overall health.
-What you may not know about kidneys, however, is that there is a direct link between kidneys and blood pressure.
+The kidneys are two bean-shaped organs located below the rib cage, one on each side of the spine.
+Your kidneys have several important jobs, and well-functioning kidneys are essential to your overall health.

-In this article, we share the surprising connection between kidneys and blood pressure and strategies for maintaining healthy blood pressure.
+This article discusses the surprising connection between your kidneys and blood pressure, as well as strategies to maintain healthy blood pressure.

 Blood Pressure Basics

 Blood pressure is the force of blood pushing against your blood vessel walls as your heart pumps blood.
-According to the American Heart Association, blood pressure higher than 130/80 mmHg is considered hypertension, and lower than 120/80 mmHg is considered normal.
-The first number in a blood pressure reading is called systolic pressure.
+There are two numbers in a blood pressure reading.
+The first number is called systolic pressure.
 Systolic pressure represents the pressure your blood puts on your blood vessels when your heart beats.
 Diastolic pressure is the second number in your blood pressure reading.
-This number represents the amount of pressure on your blood vessels between heartbeats.
+This number represents the amount of pressure on your arteries between heartbeats.
+According to the American Heart Association, less than 120/80 mmHg is considered a healthy blood pressure.

 Your Kidneys and Blood Pressure

-The DASH (Dietary Approaches to Stop Hypertension) Eating Plan is well known for its blood pressure lowering benefits.
-The DASH plan has also been shown to reduce the risk of heart disease, stroke, diabetes, kidney stones, and other chronic conditions.
+The DASH (Dietary Approaches to Stop Hypertension) Eating Plan is well-known for its blood pressure lowering benefits, and has also been shown to reduce the risk of other chronic conditions.

-A Mediterranean style diet has also been shown to lower blood pressure.
-Several studies have found that sticking to a Mediterranean style of eating may decrease the risk of heart disease, stroke, diabetes, and certain cancers, and it may even boost cognitive functioning in older adults.
+A Mediterranean-style diet has also been shown to lower blood pressure.
+Several studies have found that sticking to a Mediterranean style of eating may support heart health, promote brain health in older adults, and decrease the risk of certain chronic diseases.

 The DASH and Mediterranean plans are quite similar.
-They both focus on plant-based whole foods such as vegetables, fruits, whole grains, and nuts, combined with lean meats, fish, and poultry, and heart-healthy fats.
-It’s no wonder that U.S. News and World Report chose Mediterranean and DASH as the best two overall diet plans for 2019, and there is now a plan called the DASH Diet Mediterranean Solution.
-Here are some tips for combining the best of these two plans to lower your blood pressure.
+They both focus on plant-based whole foods such as vegetables, fruits, whole grains, and nuts, combined with lean meats, fish, poultry, and heart-healthy fats.
+It’s no wonder that U.S. News and World Report chose Mediterranean and DASH as the best two overall diet plans for 2021, and there is now a plan called the DASH Diet Mediterranean Solution that combines the best of both worlds.

 1. Focus on vegetables and fruits

-Vegetables and fruits should be the base of any healthy diet.
+Vegetables and fruits are the foundation of any healthy diet.
 They are rich in fiber, phytonutrients, vitamins, and minerals, and have numerous health benefits.
 Studies have linked diets high in vegetables and fruits to a decreased risk of some cancers, heart disease, stroke, and other diseases.
-One nutrient that may be partially responsible for their blood pressure lowering effect is potassium.
-Higher intakes of potassium have been linked to lower blood pressure.
+One nutrient that may be particularly beneficial to support a healthy blood pressure is potassium.
+Potassium-rich foods include dried fruits, potatoes, beans, and avocado.

 Aim to include vegetables and fruit at each meal.
-For example, add spinach or sliced tomatoes to eggs, or have fruit with your whole grain cereal or yogurt for breakfast.
-Have sliced vegetables and hummus or a salad with your sandwich at lunch.
+For example, add spinach or sliced tomatoes to eggs, have fruit with your whole-grain cereal or yogurt, or top your sandwiches with sliced vegetables.

 2. Include heart-healthy fats